 by the assessor, the CEO or their delegate may infer that misconduct was done with intention to cheat

 - If the failure to acknowledge the ideas of others was not intentional, the only offence the student has committed is the academic misdemeanour of failing to reference a source correctly.
 The assessor in this case may, if they form the opinion that the student is competent notwithstanding the misdemeanour, agree to assess the student as competent

 - If the CEO or their delegate is reasonably satisfied that the plagiarism was, more likely than not, done with the intention to obtain an unfair advantage in assessment, the matter must be reported as to the CEO (in the case of the delegate forming the opinion) and the CEO will make the final decision as to the outcome of the assessment

 - Collusion (unauthorised collaboration) also constitute cheating and will be dealt with under as per the section

-- Plagiarism offences will be recorded in the students file
+- Academic misconduct offences will be recorded in the student’s file

 Where academic misconduct is proven, the following penalties may apply: